-4.1 Sinkhole Attack in 6LoWPAN Networks
+A. Sinkhole Attack in 6LoWPAN Networks

 6LoWPAN (IPv6 over Low power Wireless Personal Area Networks) is a wireless technology that combines IPv6 and Low-power Wireless Personal Area Networks (LoWPAN) to enable low-powered devices to communicate using an Internet protocol.
-A 6LoWPAN network uses RPL (Routing Protocol over Low Powered and Lossy Networks) as its routing protocol [8].
+A 6LoWPAN network uses RPL (Routing Protocol over Low Powered and Lossy Networks) as its routing protocol [9].
 For each destination in a 6LoWPAN network to reach, RPL creates a graph called Destination Oriented Directed Acyclic Graph (DODAG) where every node is a device in the network and the destination is the root.
 Each node in a DODAG has a set of parents, including a preferred parent, where every parent is a potential next hop to reach the root.
 Moreover, every node in a DODAG has a rank to represent the distance between the device and the root (the distance can be calculated in a number of ways, the simplest being hop-count).

 Each device periodically sends out a DODAG Information Object (DIO) message to advertise its rank.
+A device can also solicit DIO messages from its neighbors by sending them DODAG Information Solicitation (DIS) messages.
 An entering device, upon the receipt of DIO messages from its neighboring devices, will create its set of parents, choose the preferred parent, and calculate its own rank (which is greater than the rank of each of its parents).

 The 6LoWPAN network is subject to the sinkhole attack.
 In such an attack, a compromised device announces a short path toward a destination node to attract traffic from other nodes to the destination, therefore intercepting or dropping the traffic and creating a sinkhole.
 A sinkhole attack via RPL can happen when a device sends to its neighbors a DIO message to lie that the device has a low rank.
-It has been shown that RPL's self-healing and repair mechanisms are not resilient against the sinkhole attack [22].
+It has been shown that RPL's self-healing and repair mechanisms are not resilient against the sinkhole attack [10].

-4.2 Prior Art: SVELTE Against the Sinkhole Attack in 6LoWPAN
+B. Prior Art: SVELTE Against the Sinkhole Attack in 6LoWPAN